For a data story to move audiences to take action or embrace change, it should have the following components:

 Why?

-Like we said earlier, for you to persuade people, you should strategically incorporate logos (logic), ethos (emotions), and pathos (personality).
-Charts, which are the bearers of insights, appeal to the logic part of our brains.
+As we said earlier, for you to persuade people, you should strategically incorporate logos (logic), ethos (emotions), and pathos (personality).
+Charts, which are the bearers of insights, appeal to the logical part of our brains.
 Remember, we make decisions based on emotions and justify them with logic.
 So you have to give your audience data backed-insights for them to justify their actions.

 Now that you’ve learned the benefits of Trend Charts let’s head to the next section.
 You’ll uncover where you can apply these charts to get the BEST out of your data.